EffectOrientedProgramming/book/Chapters/01_Preface.md

   "hello, world"
 ```

-The parameter to the `ZIO.debug` function is specified on a new line instead of the usual parens (`ZIO.debug("hello, world")`)
+The argument for `Console.printLine` is on a new line instead of using parentheses, as in: `Console.printLine("hello, world")`.
-The colon (`:`) indicates that the function parameter will use the significant indentation syntax.
+The colon (`:`) indicates that the function call uses significant indentation.
-For multi-parameter functions and in cases where the single parameter is very short and does not contain nested function calls, we use the traditional syntax:
+For multi-parameter functions and in cases where the single argument is very short and does not contain nested function calls, we use the traditional syntax:

 ```scala 3 mdoc:compile-only
 import zio.*